home-assistant/intents/README.md

 # Intents for Home Assistant

 This repository contains training data for Home Assistant's local voice control.
+For a list of supported languages and it's progress, see [the website](https://home-assistant.github.io/intents/).

 Repository layout: